Advertisement

 Is applying at Highland Metropolitian Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Highland Metropolitian Housing Authority administers 7 programs (Disabled, Disabled Housing Voucher, Disabled Waiting List, FUP, HCV, Other, Public Housing) — none of which charge an application fee.
+Highland Metropolitian Housing Authority administers 15 programs (Other, Disabled, Disabled Housing, Disabled Housing Voucher, Disabled Program, Disabled Waiting List, Disabled Waiting List (Highland County), FUP, HCV, Mainstream, PBV, Public Housing, RAD, Terminally Ill Waiting List, Veteran Waiting List) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority or in person at their office at 121 E East St, Washington Ch, OH.
+Always apply directly through the housing authority's official portal or in person at their office at 121 E East St, Washington Ch, OH.

 How long is the wait at Highland Metropolitian Housing Authority?

 Wait times at Highland Metropolitian Housing Authority depend on demand in Washington Ch, funding levels, and your priority status.
 With approximately 144 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on February 18, 2026 when the Public Housing list changed from "unknown" to "closed."
+The most recent status change we tracked was on June 7, 2026 when the Other list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Highland Metropolitian Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?